developic/gti-cli/README.md

   </a>
 </p>

-GTI (Graphical Typing Tool) is a fast, lightweight and terminal based typing speed and practice application.
+GTI (Terminal Typing Tool) is a terminal-based typing speed and practice application.

-> [!IMPORTANT]
-> perfect for developers who want a minimal, distraction-free CLI experience

 ---